 Why a Scholars Collaboration?

-The Interprofessional Scholars Collaboration in Teaching and Learning (iSCTL) creates a supportive environment where faculty members and students with committed interests in medical education come together to learn from each other and help turn ideas into action.
-As a part of the iSCTL, these participants develop and enhance skills in medical education for current and future faculty members and students.
-They work with medical education experts to implement projects, learn educational theory, explore new teaching methods and develop skills in curriculum innovation.
+The Interprofessional Scholars Collaboration in Teaching and Learning (iSCTL) creates a supportive environment where faculty members and students with committed interests in health professions education come together to learn from each other and help turn ideas into action.
+As a part of the iSCTL, these participants develop and enhance skills in health professions education for current and future faculty members and students.
+They work with health professions education experts to implement projects, learn educational theory, explore new teaching methods and develop skills in curriculum innovation.

 - Create a community of scholars, composed of faculty and students